wu-rymd/LosPepinos/README.md

 * Raymond Wu
 * Jerry Ye

+# Cucumber
+Superclass for all the species of cucumbers

+..*English
+..*Persian
+..*Kirby
+..*Armenian
+..*Japanese

+#Woo
+Driver file for our game

+#User
+class that creates a user (the player)

+#Farm
+extends matrix, comtains the methods that deal with farm interaction

+#DO WE NEED ANYTHING BELOW THIS LINE

 # General description
 Our final project proposal is to create an in-terminal simulation of cucumber farming.
 The goal of the game is to generate as much profit as possible in 15 “weeks.”
 Each week is defined as a stage in the game.